 I love changing up my veggie combinations for a new experience every time.

-This particular pizza was made with pesto sauce, sliced bell peppers, thinly sliced zucchini and tomatoes, and sliced onions.
+This particular pizza was made with pesto sauce (try my homemade pesto recipe!), sliced bell peppers, thinly sliced zucchini and tomatoes, and sliced onions.

 Another one of my veggie pizzas is to use roasted red peppers with caramelized onions, fresh sliced mushrooms, and minced garlic with a classic tomato-based pizza sauce.